-Gearcase speedometer pickup, if equipped -

-Disconnect the speedometer hose at the upper connection.
+Gearcase speedometer pickup, if equipped - Disconnect the speedometer hose at the upper connection.
 With air pressure no more than 25 psi (167 kPa), blow all water from the gearcase speedometer pickup system.
 Reconnect speedometer pickup after all the water has been removed.

-Lubrication - Refer to Lubrication to drain and refill the gearcase and for lubricating points on the engine.
+Lubrication - Refer to Lubrication Points to drain and refill the gearcase and for lubricating points on the engine.

 Touch up painted surfaces and wax the engine's exterior.
 Store the engine on the boat (or an engine stand) in a vertical, self-draining position.

-If you cannot store the engine in the recommended vertical position, be sure the cooling system is drained completely.
-Never place the gearcase higher than the powerhead.
+IMPORTANT: Never place the gearcase higher than the powerhead.
 Any water remaining in the exhaust passages can run into the cylinders and cause serious damage.